brunops/brunops.github.io/_drafts/fooling-array-push.markdown

 obj.total; // still 12
 {% endhighlight %}

 Same thing.
 How to remember which is which?
-Array ends up with "y", so is apply.
-So there you go, works for me..
+"Array" ends up with "y", so is "apply".
+So there you go, works for me.
 Anyway, there's always the MDN website for <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call" target="_blank">.call</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply" target="_blank">.apply</a>.

-So, going back to the _arguments_ as an Array issue, the usual way to solve this is to
+Going back to the _arguments_ as an Array issue, the usual way to solve this is to call the _.slice_ method from the Array prototype, which duplicates the result, leaving the original object intact.
+It is possible to directly call the Array method passing the _arguments_ as its context directly too.

+{% highlight javascript %}
+function fn() {
+  // duplicate arguments collection into a new Array var argumentsAsArray = Array.prototype.slice.call(arguments);
+  console.log(argumentsAsArray.pop());

+  // calling Array.pop with arguments as its context
+  // actually modifies the arguments object console.log(Array.prototype.pop.call(arguments));
+  console.log(Array.prototype.pop.call(arguments));
+}

+fn(1, 2, 3); // 3, 3 and 2
+{% endhighlight %}

+After all explanation, now comes the part that I wanted to talk about.
+Fooling the Array _.push_ method.

 Why would somebody use that?
 I don't know.
 Just cool to realize how stuff works and how you can use methods from other objects.
 When we know this stuff, the dolphin eventually appears.